 Drosophila melanogaster is one of the thousands of types of flies.
-Grown-ups are quite small in size measuring from up to 3 to 4 mm long, and they also have had red eyes.
-Organic product flies are dark or tan in color.
+Grown-ups are quite small in size measuring from up to 3 to 4 mm long, and they also have red eyes.
+Fruit flies are dark or tan in color.
 Fruit flies lay their eggs and breed in decaying fruit, pickle mustard, fermenting liquid, etc, and their small, slender white larvae or maggots sometimes may be found in large numbers in jars of preserved fruit and pickles, that have been left open or imperfectly sealed.

-Conduct, Diet, and Habits
+Conduct, Diet & Habits

 Once a house is loaded with natural product flies, it’s best to find and take out excess food to prevent reproducing.
-The reproducing destinations must be expelled or cleaned or else the issue will persevere, paying little respect to how frequently bug sprays are utilized.
-After discovering rearing territories and killing them, it’s best to use a pyrethrum-based, vaporized bug spray to dispense with any flies that are still flying around.
+The reproductive nests must be gotten rid of or cleaned or else there will continue to be fruit fly issues—paying little respect to how frequently bug sprays are utilized.
+After discovering where they are reproducing and killing them, it’s best to use a pyrethrum-based, vaporized bug spray to dispense with any flies that are still flying around.